nitinthewiz/TheLinkBlog/_posts/2018/05/2018-05-24-second-life-rethinking-myself-through-exercise-mindfulness-and.md

 ---

-Federico Viticci writes is one of my favorite tech authors, and this post has plenty of that, but it’s also a reflection on how he has changed his life after a cancer diagnosis a few years ago.
+Federico Viticci is one of my favorite tech authors, and this post has plenty of that, but it’s also a reflection on how he has changed his life after a cancer diagnosis a few years ago.

 > It's important to me because I can't squander this opportunity.
 Because life isn't like an arcade – you can't put more coins in to continue – yet somehow I was given the chance for a do-over and I failed to appreciate it at first.
 Now I have to make sure I can return the favor with positivity and stories that can help others.